How to Use a Control Circuit:

 When the device is switched off, the text box in programming software will display the current and duty cycle for both pick and hold operation.
 Ideally the duty cycle should be within the range of 10-90%, the module can operate outside this range but this leaves some leeway for variation in supply or temperature conditions.

-While the solenoid is ‘on’ the junction temperature of the switching device is displayed, this should not exceed 130°C max under worst case conditions.
+The junction temperature of the power MOSFETs is displayed, this should not exceed 120°C max under worst case conditions.